 Don’t miss the inspiring view of Otters Cove from the creekside spa that features clothing-optional hot soaking tubs and a cedar sauna.
 People rave about the waterfront Doe Bay Café, where much of the food is sourced from the on-site farm and other island purveyors.
 Or opt for a massage in an on-site treatment room.

 Cost: Rates depend on the season and day of the week.
-Camp, stay in a yurt or an unheated dome with no bed, rent a cabin or lodge in the Retreat House ($844 nightly for a summer weekend).
-There’s a wide array of prices; see them all here.
-Book early and consider an off-season stay.
+Camp (starting at $84 a night during the summer), stay in a yurt or an unheated dome with no bed, rent a cabin or lodge in the Retreat House ($1,023 nightly for a summer weekend).
+There’s a wide array of prices; book early and consider an off-season stay.

-Book a deal: To find a deal, friend Doe Bay on Facebook and on Twitter, too.
-Or just call the front desk and ask for current promotions.
+Book a deal: To find a deal, follow Doe Bay on Facebook or Twitter, or just call the front desk and ask for current promotions.

 Quoteworthy: “The hot pools are set on a lovely forested deck.
 The clothing-free option is very chill; go nude if you want, but many people don’t.
 My massage was super-relaxing and special — my masseuse chanted to me!
 The café is not to be missed, for as many meals as you can manage.
 In the summer, there is often live music in the café during evenings, and lodging ranges from modest shared housing to newer private cabins.
 Some of the lodging is even pet-friendly.
 And the view will completely cleanse you.” — Natalie Singer-Velush